Nethereum/Nethereum.BlockchainStorage/README.md

 In addition to the processors there are a library of tools and components that can be used separately.

-**Related projects**
+**Storage and Search**

 The following projects build on the processing library to provide pluggable off the shelf and re-usable components.
-* Blockchain storage, store chain data - includes adapters for Azure Table Storage, CSV, SQL Server, Sqlite, Cosmos.  https://github.com/Nethereum/Nethereum.BlockchainStorage/
+* Blockchain storage, store chain data - includes adapters for Azure Table Storage, CSV, SQL Server, Sqlite, Cosmos.  https://github.com/Nethereum/Nethereum.BlockchainProcessing/tree/master/Storage
-* Azure Search - index chain data easily  https://github.com/Nethereum/Nethereum.BlockchainStorage/tree/master/Nethereum.BlockchainStore.Search.Samples
+* Azure Search - index chain data easily  https://github.com/Nethereum/Nethereum.BlockchainProcessing/tree/master/Storage/Nethereum.BlockchainStore.Search.Samples

 **WHERE DO I START?**